cvanhorn293/ne-volleyball-landing-page/README.md

 This will show the different changes done for the application.
 This will include assignment specific changes, what the assignment was, and when it was due.
 It will also have non-specific assignment updates that were done to make the landing page.

+## Nov 1, 2025

+- Added remaining icons for Navbar
+- Finished mobile navigation menu
+- Adjusted padding and added max-width for desktop menu
+- Updated responsiveness of all elements of desktop/tablet

 ## Oct 31, 2025

 - Lots of Navbar updates